trevordbunch/cis411_lab3_uiux/labreports/LAB_R-B1509.md

 ![Pt2](../assets/LinkedIn/One/SignIn2.png)

 1. Navigate to site and login
    - Logging in is easy because of the information saved after logging out.
-HOwever, teh fact that saved information sign in is different than the regular sign in is convulted/confusing, especially since the regular sign in also conatins a link to a third-party service sign in as well as the usual sign up area
+However, the fact that saved information sign in is different than the regular sign in is confusing, especially since the regular sign in also contains a link to a third-party service sign in as well as the usual sign up area.

 ![Profile](../assets/LinkedIn/One/SignIn3.png)

-2. Navigating to profile is easy, but the amount of pop-up views is a bit of a nuisance
+2. Navigating to profile is easy, but the amount of pop-up views is a bit of a nuisance.

 ![Skills 1](../assets/LinkedIn/One/Skill1.png)
 ![S2](../assets/LinkedIn/One/Skill2.png)
 ![S3](../assets/LinkedIn/One/Skill3.png)
 ![S4](../assets/LinkedIn/One/Skill4.png)

-3. Added skill, couldn't decide which to add, so used Chess as an example of tactile
+3. Added skill, though I couldn't decide which one to add, so I used Chess as an example of tactical strength.

 ![Ap1](../assets/LinkedIn/Two/App1.png)

-4. To apply for a job is not easy, even if we are not required to complete the application, due to the fact that it feels wrong to apply for something you don't want to do regardless of it being a hypothetical
+4. To apply for a job is not easy, even if we are not required to complete the application, due to the fact that it feels wrong to apply for something you don't want to do regardless of it being a hypothetical.

 ![Ap2](../assets/LinkedIn/Two/App2.png)